 Summary

 The solution proposed above is just one potential “middle ground” for industry consideration.
-It is instantiated over existing industry NPAC infrastructure and conforms to approved/adopted change orders.
-Using the industry NPAC to support the PSTN to IP transition use case (and others being discussed) also allows inherent data synchronization with number portability information.
+It is instantiated over existing NPAC infrastructure and conforms to approved/adopted change orders.
+Using the NPAC to support the PSTN to IP transition use case (and others being discussed) also allows inherent data synchronization with number portability information.
 Further, the solution has built-in support for local downloads/caches of routing data.
 The solution is transparent to service providers who agree to use the per-TN routing data approach.
-For service providers who agree to use the aggregate routing data approach, the associated aggregate routing data (e.g., native NPA-NXX, LRN) can be shared through an established third party, expanded, provisioned and updated (on their behalf) as per-TN routing data in the industry NPAC.
-This per-TN
+For service providers who agree to use the aggregate routing data approach, the associated aggregate routing data (e.g., native NPA-NXX, LRN) can be shared through an established third party, expanded, provisioned and updated (on their behalf) as per-TN routing data in the NPAC.
+This per-TN routing data can then be directly consumed by any participating service provider.

-Next Steps

 Appendix A - Comparative Characteristics Matrix

-The IP-NNI Task Force developed the following list of comparison characteristics that could be used when evaluating potential solutions.
+The ATIS SIP FORUM IP-NNI Task Force developed the following list of comparative characteristics that may be useful in understanding the approaches discussed in this document.